spustlik/SolutionEx/SolutionExtensions/notes.md

  ###  package argument
 * is out-of-process
 * is it somehow possible to find package argument obj in Launcher from DTE ?
 * probably not posible, without registering assembly to allow marshalling (usage from another process)
 * for same reson IServiceProvider cannot be used (marshalling)
+* try `[assembly: ComVisible(true)]` and GUID, than own serviceprovider?